RosettaCommons/documentation/rosetta_basics/structural_concepts/symmetry.md

 Implementation of symmetry
 ==========================

 The following section describes how symmetry is maintained while perturbing the degrees of freedom in the system and while scoring and minimizing a conformation.
+Symmetry is implemented as REAL residues with extra VIRTUAL residues to help.
+This means that if you include symmetry, they will be output, included in distance measurements, etc.

 Rigid body symmetry
 -------------------